bersennaidoo/xmlctl/README.md

 This application uploads, reads, parses and displays the parsed xml file

 ## DOCUMENTATION
-The models tells you what the application does and schema for database table
+The models in pkg/docs tells you what the application.

+The schema in pkg/schema is for the database table.

 Create database in postgresql and apply schema from ./pkg/schema.